Deaths

 Five Medical Abortion Deaths in Women from Foreign Countries due to Fatal Complications

-• Canada: 1 (one) death was associated with septic shock from a foreign clinical trial.
+One death in Canada was associated with septic shock from a foreign clinical trial.
 This case tested positive for Clostridium sordellii toxic shock syndrome following medical abortion: (9) (10)

 • 2001, September 1, a 26-year-old previously healthy woman (name unknown), 10 weeks gestation, died approximately 16 days after initiation of medical abortion.

-• Taiwan: 1 (one) death was associated with Thrombotic thrombocytopenic purpura (TTP) leading to intracranial hemorrhage.
+One death in Taiwan was associated with Thrombotic thrombocytopenic purpura (TTP) leading to intracranial hemorrhage.
 (2) (11) TTP is a blood disorder that causes blood clots to form in small blood vessels around the body, and leads to a low platelet count.
 (12)

 • (Year Unknown, report published in 2007), a 31 year-old woman, 5 weeks (35 days) gestation, the woman had received mifepristone 200 mg orally 2 weeks previously, exact number of days until patient died after initiation of medical abortion is unclear.